-I don’t often seek out paved trails, much less ones that are less than 1.0-mile long, but there was something about the Storybook Trail in Shenandoah County.
+I don’t often seek out short, paved trails, but there was something special about the Massanutten Storybook Trail in Virginia’s Shenandoah County.

-I finally completed this hike on my way home from Wytheville a week or so ago.
+I completed this hike on my way home from a separate hiking adventure.
 I’d been in the car for three hours and this short hike was just what I needed.

 |Elevation Gain||43 feet|

 It’s a fairly straightforward drive from I-81 to the trailhead, though the last 1.5 miles along Crisman Hollow Road are windy as you gain elevation.

 The parking area turns up appears on the right side of the road.
 There’s space for 10 or so cars for this short hike in the George Washington National Forest.